shah-zeb-naveed/data-science-notes/README.md

 -

 # Recommendation Engine
+- model as classification problem. regression if predicitn grating.
+- metrics:
+   - mAP., relevant/or not, mean of all users, take average precision at k (where relevant).
+   - mAR. same calculation for recall
+   - f1 based off mAP and mAR
 - normalize matrix by subtracting (user/item) bias using global/user/item avgs.
 - content filtering: if you like ironman, since ironman and ironman2 have same features, recommend ironman 2 (no cold start). user preferences can be boostrapped explicit or using historic.
 Can caputre a user's niche interests but can't discover.
 Cons: hand-engineer features
 - collab filtering: similar users have simular interests.